-These aldermen—each ward had two then—offered free meals to the bums and jobs, largesse paid for out of the one-stop-shop they had set up for municipal services.
-For $25 to $100 a week they offered tavern owners protection from police too eager to enforce laws against gambling in taverns and other untoward policies that cost.
+These aldermen—each ward had two in those days—offered free meals to the bums and jobs, largesse paid for out of the one-stop-shop they had set up for municipal services.
+For $25 to $100 a week they offered tavern owners protection from police too eager to enforce laws against gambling in taverns and other untoward policies.
 For larger fees they would get indictments quashed for embarrassing crimes such as pandering and graver ones such as kidnapping.
 For the progressive businessman they could make certain that the paperwork of zoning variances, permits, tax deductions, licenses did not get clogged in the gears of the city’s economy.
-They paid for these favors in votes; Kenna for instance was a saloon keeper and he devoted himself to turning winos and bums into conscientious citizens who cold be counted on to vote every election day with the help of war booze food, and a warm places to sleep.
+Coughlin and Kenna paid for these favors by delivering votes to City Hall; Kenna for instance was a saloon keeper and he devoted himself to turning winos and bums into conscientious citizens who cold be counted on to vote every election day with the help of war booze food, and a warm places to sleep.

-When the cost of corruption examined, it is often described as “waste.”
-But the system imposed real costs on real people.
-We need not comment about how victims of kidnappings or beatings or thefts were unable to get justice because of interventions with judges and cops.
+When the cost of corruption is examined, it is often dismissed as merely wasteful, but the system imposed real costs on real people.
+We need not comment about how victims of kidnappings or beatings or thefts were unable to get justice because of the culprits' interventions with judges and cops.
 City inspectors could also be bribed to overlook health or safety rules, sometimes with horrific results.
-On December 3, 1903, a fire in the newly opened Iroquois Theatre in the Loop killed more than 600 people; in the rush to open, the building owners have bribed city inspectors to overlook such fire code violations as a defective fire curtain and locked or blocked exit doors.
-No official involved was ever punished.
+On December 3, 1903, a fire in the newly opened Iroquois Theatre in the Loop killed more than 600 people; in the rush to open, the building owners had bribed city inspectors to overlook such fire code violations as a defective fire curtain and locked or blocked exit doors.
+No official guilty of such dereliction was ever punished.

 The poor city services that resulted especially punished the average guy of course, because he and his family who depended on them in ways that wealthy did not.
 A good example was public transit.
-The bribes paid to secure rights-of-way on public streets—often astonishing large for the day—had to be earned back and the only two ways to do it was to either raise fares or cut costs.
-Raising fares was proscribed, as ordinances set fares at a nickel a ride, so streetcar magnates like Charles Yerkes made certain that riders had to take as many “rides as possible.
-The lines that made up the system—built separately over many years—were not connected or offered no free transfers, with the result that crosstown riders had to make their trips via two or even three lines, each of which charged a nickel.
+The bribes paid by trolley companies to secure rights-of-way on public streets—often astonishing large for the day—had to be earned back and the only two ways to do it was to either raise fares or cut costs.
+Raising fares was proscribed, as ordinances set fares at a nickel a ride (in effect, bribing voters) so streetcar magnates like Charles Yerkes made certain that riders had to take as many rides as possible.
+The lines that made up the system—built separately over many years—were not connected nor did they offer free transfers, with the result that crosstown riders had to make their trips via two or even three lines, each of which charged a nickel.

 Worse was skimping on service, maintenance, and repairs that led to breakdowns, delays, and accidents.
 The consensus at the turn of the 20th century was that Chicago suffered from the worse public transportation in the world.
 So egregious were the failures of public officials to regulate capitalist public transit that Chicagoans briefly flirted with municipal socialism as a cure; if you can’t beat ‘em, the reformers said in effect, replace ‘em.

 A name scarcely recalled today, in his day Yerkes was easily the most despised man in Chicago.
-In 1899, when Yerkes attempted buy a 100-year extension to one of his street railway franchises by bribing aldermen to tune of million dollars, a mob surrounded City Hall to protest, and the cowed aldermen did not award the franchise.
+In 1899, when Yerkes attempted buy a 100-year extension to one of his street railway franchises by bribing aldermen a million dollars, a mob surrounded City Hall to protest, and the cowed aldermen did not award the franchise.
 In time Yerkes would be practically hounded out of town.

 Businesspeople of all sorts made accommodations with City Hall, and City Hall made accommodation to all sorts of businessmen.
 So intimate have been the relations between organized crime and ward organizations in Chicago that political reform and crime-busting mean largely the same thing.

 Some historians of the Chicago Mafia—or Mob or Outfit— date the founding of local organized crime to the 1870s.
-Michael McDonald owned a tavern at Clark and Monroe that was to drinking and gambling what Fields was to ladies’ frocks.
-His operation was threatened by the reformist mayor Joseph E. Medill and unseating him was the prod to civic involvement.
-McDonald organized Chicago’s saloon and gambling interests into a bloc that came to be known as "Mike McDonald’s Democrats," who helped boot Medill after four years, in 1873.
+Michael McDonald owned a tavern at Clark and Monroe that was to drinking and gambling what Marshall Fields was to ladies’ frocks.
+His operation was threatened by the reformist mayor Joseph E. Medill.
+Unseating Medill prodded McDonald to civic involvement.
+The tavern keeper organized Chicago’s saloon and gambling interests into a bloc that came to be known as "Mike McDonald’s Democrats," who helped boot Medill from City Hall after four years, in 1873.
 McDonald then set about seeing to it that he was not inconvenienced again.
-He formed what Lombardo calls the first criminal syndicate in Chicago composed of both gamblers and compliant politicians.
+He formed what has been called the first criminal syndicate in Chicago, composed of gamblers and compliant politicians.

 However, it is probably true that Chicago is the U.S. city that seems to be most proud of its corruption.
 The poets of the Chicago romance have turned crooks thieves and swindlers and bullies into lovable lunks; most historians will forgive anything in a man so long as he is “colorful” enough to enliven their dull books.
 And most citizens, too, having lost faith that their elected representatives have ever been capable, accept that politics is merely a machine for enrichment—a state of affairs they don’t mind as long as it does not cost them too much directly.
 Thus columnist Mike Royko’s unofficial city motto: "Ubi Est Mea,” or “Where's Mine?”